 “Oh yeah, or play video games out in the lobby,” Jason added.
 “A whole weekend of fun with nothing but a pocketful of change.”

-“You know, the place we were just at had at least ten screens,” Randy pointed out.
+“You know, the place we were just at had at least ten screens,” Randy said.
 “We should have sneaked into another movie just to get our money’s worth.”

 “I would’ve loved to, but then we’d have to drag this guy around,” Jason said and pointed back at Brian.
 “Plus, we’re all supposed to go to TGI Fridays tonight.
 Mom doesn’t want to cook after last night.”
 He drove quickly to keep up with the rapid, weekend traffic.